user1885/aiolchemy/README.md

 # Aiolchemy

-## inspired by Django architecture and manage.
+## inspired by Django architecture and it's interface.

 Test version of fusion `aiogram` and `sqlalchemy` packages.